rapid7/metasploit-framework/How-to-get-started-with-writing-an-auxiliary-module.md

 Metasploit is known for its free, open-source exploits - modules that pop shells.
 But in reality, penetration testers rely more on auxiliary modules, and often a successful pentest can be done without firing a single exploit.
 They're just more handy, and the punishment for a failed attempt is generally much lower.
 Professionals actually love auxiliary modules.

 Another interesting fact about auxiliary modules is that some of them aren't so different from being exploits.
-The main difference is how it's defined in Metasploit: if a module pops a shell, it's an exploit.
-If not, even though it takes advantage of a vulnerability, it still belongs to the auxiliary category.
+The main difference is how it's defined in Metasploit: **if a module executes a payload, it's an exploit.** If not, even though it takes advantage of a vulnerability, it still belongs to the auxiliary category.
+If an auxiliary module is capable of running an Operating System command, it could be made into an exploit by delivering a `cmd*` payload and/or using a [[command stager|How-to-use-command-stagers]].

 So you see, if you're an auxiliary module addict, you are on the right track.

-### Plan your module
+## Plan your module

 Just like writing a software, before you start coding you should have a clear and specific goal for what your auxiliary module does.
 It's never a good idea to have multiple functionalities in a single module.
 You should break it down into multiple modules instead.